Rosie O'Donnell: 1996–2002: The Rosie O'Donnell Show

 Later in 1999, O'Donnell discontinued her contract with Kmart as their spokeswoman, as gun enthusiasts complained that she should not be the spokesperson for the largest gun retailer.
 O'Donnell countered that Kmart sells hunting rifles, not handguns or assault weapons and does so legally, which she supports.
 Both Kmart and O'Donnell denied publicly that Kmart had terminated the contract.
 In May 2000, O'Donnell's bodyguard applied for a concealed firearm permit.
 O'Donnell stated that the security firm contracted by Warner Bros. requested the gun.
-O'Donnell stated that because of threats, she and her family need protection.
+O'Donnell stated that because of threats, she and her family needed protection.

 After the September 11, 2001 attacks, Broadway and tourism in New York City was down and many shows were in danger of closing.
 O'Donnell was among many in the entertainment field who encouraged viewers to visit and support the performing arts.
 She announced that she would donate 1 million dollars for aid in the rescue efforts and encouraged other celebrities and citizens alike to "give till it hurts".

-In 2002, she left her talk show.
+In June 2002, she left her talk show.
 The show was replaced by The Caroline Rhea Show, with comedian Caroline Rhea, which ran for one additional season.

+In December 2002, O'Donnell hosted the reunion special for season four of the reality competition series Survivor, Survivor: Marquesas, taking over hosting duties from Bryant Gumbel.
+She would be replaced the following season, Survivor: Thailand, by series host Jeff Probst for the remainder of the series up until it did away with reunion shows after Survivor: Island of the Idols in 2019; Jeff Probst returned for Survivor 50: In the Hands of the Fans in 2026.

-O'Donnell was a guest star on an episode of HBO show Curb Your Enthusiasm entitled "The Bowtie".
+O'Donnell was a guest star on an episode of HBO show Curb Your Enthusiasm entitled "The Bowtie" in 2005.